LaunchCodeEducation/intro-to-web-dev-curriculum/content/installations/install-node/_index.md

 v##.##.#
 ```

 5. At the time of writing this walkthrough the `LTS` version of node is `18.16.0`.
+As long as your node version is `18.x.x` then you should not encounter any issues within this book.

 6. If it doesn't install, try adding `sudo` before `npm` and then run the command again.